Marion Leathers Kuntz

 Marion Leathers Kuntz (September 6, 1924 – July 10, 2010) was the Regents Professor of Classics at Georgia State University, a researcher in the history of Renaissance thought.

+She was born to Lucille (née Parks) and Otto Asa Leathers.

 She authored the first English translation of Jean Bodin's Colloquium heptaplomeres de rerum sublimium arcanis abditis (Colloquium of the Seven about Secrets of the Sublime) in 1975.